 - Be a non-smoker

-- Be fit and healthy with a BMI between 19 and 30
+- Be fit and well with a healthy BMI

 - Have AMH (anti-mullerian hormone) levels within the normal range

 - Have no previous history of severe endometriosis

 - Have no history of low ovarian response to ovarian stimulation